100 Years of the Rundfunkchor Berlin – Moments and Insights Into the Choir’s History

 A Choral School

 The SING! educational programme, launched in 2011, focuses on Berlin’s primary schools.
 For three-year cycles, the Rundfunkchor Berlin sends choral directors to participating schools (averaging seven at a time), who sing weekly with children and provide musical training for teachers.
 The project’s aim is for regular singing to become an integral part of lessons even after it finishes, by qualifying non-music teachers.
 Mentors from the Rundfunkchor Berlin support SING! with frequent school visits.
-The highlight is the annual Liederbörse concert in the Philharmonie, at which the schoolchildren perform together with the Rundfunkchor Berlin.
+The highlight is the annual Liederbörse concert (Song Exchange) in the Philharmonie, at which the schoolchildren perform together with the Rundfunkchor Berlin.

 2011: Works by Antonio Lotti, Thomas Tallis, and Gustav Mahler with the Berliner Philharmoniker under Sir Simon Rattle